Nik Turley

-Nikolas Carlyle Turley (born September 11, 1989) is an American professional baseball pitcher for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
-He has played in Major League Baseball for the Minnesota Twins in 2017 and Pittsburgh Pirates in 2020.
+Nikolas Carlyle Turley (born September 11, 1989) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball for the Minnesota Twins and Pittsburgh Pirates, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp and Tohoku Rakuten Golden Eagles.

 Career

 New York Yankees

 Turley attended Harvard-Westlake School, where he played for the school's baseball team.
 He committed to attend Brigham Young University (BYU) on a scholarship to play college baseball for the BYU Cougars baseball team.
-Out of high school, the New York Yankees selected Turley in the 50th round, with the 1,502nd selection, of the 2008 Major League Baseball Draft.
+Out of high school, the New York Yankees selected Turley in the 50th round, with the 1,502nd selection, of the 2008 Major League Baseball draft.
 Turley was the third-to-last selection in the draft.
 Turley agreed to sign with the Yankees, forgoing college.

 Turley spent the 2008 and 2009 seasons with the Gulf Coast Yankees of the Rookie-level Gulf Coast League.
-He pitched for the Staten Island Yankees of the Class A-Short Season New York–Penn League in 2010.
-He played with the Charleston RiverDogs of the Class A South Atlantic League in 2011 and the Tampa Yankees of the Class A-Advanced Florida State League in 2012.
-After the season, the Yankees named Turley their minor league pitcher of the year, and added him to their 40 man roster after the 2012 season to protect him from being selected by another team in the annual Rule 5 draft.
+He pitched for the Staten Island Yankees of the Low-A New York–Penn League in 2010.
+He played with the Charleston RiverDogs of the Single-A South Atlantic League in 2011 and the Tampa Yankees of the High-A Florida State League in 2012.
+He was a Post-Season All-Star with Tampa.
+After the season, the Yankees named Turley their minor league pitcher of the year, and added him to their 40-man roster after the 2012 season to protect him from being selected by another team in the annual Rule 5 draft.

-In 2013, Turley pitched for the Trenton Thunder of the Class AA Eastern League, and made one start for the Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
-On the season, Turley had an 11–8 win–loss record with a 3.88 earned run average.
+In 2013, Turley pitched for the Trenton Thunder of the Double-A Eastern League, and made one start for the Scranton/Wilkes-Barre RailRiders of the Triple-A International League.
+On the season, Turley had an 11–8 win–loss record with a 3.88 earned run average and was a Mid-Season All-Star with Trenton.
 He started and won Game One of the 2013 Eastern League Championship Series.

 Attending spring training in 2014, Turley did not pitch due to arm tightness.
 The Yankees optioned Turley to the minor leagues.
 He was released by the team on April 26, 2014.
-He was re-signed on May 8.
+Turley re-signed with the team on May 8.

 San Francisco Giants

-Turley signed as a minor league free agent with the San Francisco Giants on December 5, 2014.
-He elected free agency on November 6, 2015.
+Turley signed a minor league contract with the San Francisco Giants organization on December 5, 2014.
+He made 20 starts split between the High-A San Jose Giants and Triple-A Sacramento River Cats, accumulating an 8-8 record and 4.39 ERA with 89 strikeouts across 108 2/3 innings pitched.
+Turley elected free agency on November 6, 2015.

-Chicago White Sox

-Turley signed a minor league contract with the Chicago White Sox on November 24, 2015.
-He was released on March 26, 2016.